 The forms of risk retention differ across markets.
 Graph 10 and Table 2 below illustrate the most commonly used methods of risk retention (vertical and horizontal slicing).
-The vertical method is where the issuer retains a piece of every security in the capital structure such that the total amount retained equals 5% of the market value.
-The horizontal method is the retention of first-loss subordinate tranches.
+The vertical method is where the issuer retains a piece of every security in the capital structure such that the total amount retained equals 5% of each class.
+The horizontal method is the retention of residual interest equal to 5% of the fair value of all notes issued, starting with first-loss subordinate tranches.
 The combined L shape is where the issuer retains a combination of vertical and horizontal interest such that the total amount retained equals 5%.
 The IOSCO recommendations did not specify forms of risk retention, and different jurisdictions have permitted different modalities (see Table 3).
 Stakeholder outreach confirmed that the alignment of incentives achieved through risk retention differs by product and for different tranche investors.